 It is not at all surprising when we look at Google’s search data that shows more than 3,000 people search [what to post on Instagram ] every month.

 Time and time again we have stressed the importance of social media marketing playing a massive role in overall growth for small businesses.

-Through this article we want to share some effective Instagram specific content marketing tactics that will help you get answers to your questions about what to post on Instagram and be successful.
+Through this article, we want to share some effective Instagram-specific content marketing tactics that will help you get answers to your questions about what to post on Instagram and be successful.

-Before jumping into answering the query what to post on Instagram, we need to look at what exactly makes Instagram the social media powerhouse it is today
+Before jumping into answering the query of what to post on Instagram, we need to look at what exactly makes Instagram the social media powerhouse it is today

-Instagram not only now has more than 800 million active users, but it also has some of the most active users out there that are producing content and engaging with brands.
+Instagram not only now has over 1 billion active users, but it also has some of the most active users out there that are producing content and engaging with brands.

 This immensely popular social media channel has not only kept audiences captivated with its photo and video sharing capabilities but also helped business owners create an army of followers for their brands.